Orientals as free weak $\omega$-categories: Background

 In this sense, lifting against $\horn n k \incl \asimp n k$ defines a sort of composition, and lifting against $\asimpd n k \incl \asimpdd n k$ ensures that any composite of identities is itself an identity. \end{remark}

-\begin{remark} Although the term \emph{complicial set} originally meant \cref{complicial definition}, today it is more commonly used to refer to the weak variant where: \begin{itemize} \item the unique right lifting property is replaced by a mere right lifting property; \item the lifting is required for $k=0$ and $k=n$ too; and \item the condition on marked $1$-simplices is dropped. \end{itemize} The homotopy theory of these \emph{weak complicial sets} is captured by a model structure on $\msSet$ due to Verity \cite[Theorem 100]{Verity:I}.
+\begin{remark} Although the term \emph{complicial set} originally meant \cref{complicial definition}, today it is more commonly used to refer to the weak variant where: \begin{itemize} \item the unique right lifting property is replaced by a mere right lifting property; \item the lifting is required for $k=0$ and $k=n$ too; and \item the condition on marked $1$-simplices is dropped. \end{itemize} (The definitions of horns and simplices for $k=0$ and $k=n$ can be found at \cite[Notation 10]{Verity:I}.
+By \cite[Example 17]{Verity:I}, complicial sets in the sense of \cref{complicial definition} are complicial sets in this sense.)
+The homotopy theory of these \emph{weak complicial sets} is captured by a model structure on $\msSet$ due to Verity \cite[Theorem 100]{Verity:I}.
 In particular, the weak complicial sets are precisely the fibrant objects therein.
-Since the (inner) complicial anodyne extensions of \cref{anodyne} are examples of its trivial cofibrations, this model structure provides a suitable framework in which to interpret our main result (\cref{main}).
-Note, however, that it will not play any mathematical role in this paper. \end{remark}
+Since the inner complicial anodyne extensions of \cref{anodyne} are examples of its trivial cofibrations, this model structure provides a suitable framework in which to interpret our main result (\cref{main}).
+Note, however, that this model structure will not play any mathematical role in this paper. \end{remark}